Volcanism on the Moon: Early impressions

-In 1610, Italian astronomer Galileo Galilei misinterpreted the lunar lava plains as seas while observing the Moon through the world's first telescope.
-Galilei therefore dubbed them maria after the Latin word for "seas".
-The bowl-shaped depressions distributed throughout the lunar landscape were first suggested to be volcanoes in 1665 by British chemist Robert Hooke.
-Their volcanic origin was bolstered by their similarity to the Phlegraean Fields craters in Italy, although much larger.
-French astronomer Pierre Puiseux proposed that the Moon's craters were collapsed volcanic domes that had vented all their gases.
-Pierre-Simon Laplace, another French astronomer, proposed in the 18th century that meteorites were volcanic projectiles ejected from lunar craters during major eruptions.
-British astronomer William Herschel, in one of his early papers, claimed to have seen three volcanoes on the Moon in the late 1700s, which later turned out to be earthshine.
+In 1604, German astronomer Johannes Kepler studied the moon and mistakenly thought that the lunar spots were seas.
+In Dioptrice, he called them maria, the Latin word for "seas".
+Italian astronomer Galileo Galilei saw the spots through an early telescope and confirmed the earth-like composition of the Moon in his Sidereus Nuncius (1610).
+Kepler changed his mind on the composition of the Moon after reading Galileo's account.
+In 1665, British chemist Robert Hooke was the first to suggest that the bowl-shaped depressions on the Moon were volcanoes.
+This idea was supported by their resemblance to the craters in the Phlegraean Fields of Italy, though the lunar ones are much larger.
+French astronomer Pierre Puiseux later proposed that the Moon’s craters were collapsed volcanic domes that had released all their gases.
+In the 18th century, another French astronomer, Pierre-Simon Laplace, suggested that meteorites were volcanic projectiles thrown out during major lunar eruptions.

 The origin of lunar craters remained controversial throughout the first half of the 20th century, with volcano supporters arguing that bright rays fanning out of some craters were streaks of volcanic ash similar to those found at Mount Aso in Japan.
 Astronomers also reported flashes of light and red clouds over the Alphonsus and Aristarchus craters.
-Evidence collected during the Apollo program (1961–1972) and from unmanned spacecraft of the same period proved conclusively that meteoric impact, or impact by asteroids for larger craters, was the origin of almost all lunar craters, and by implication, most craters on other bodies as well.
+Evidence collected during the Apollo program (1961–1972) and from uncrewed spacecraft of the same period proved conclusively that meteoric impact, or impact by asteroids for larger craters, was the origin of almost all lunar craters, and by implication, most craters on other bodies as well.
+It was initially believed that meteorite impacts could not be responsible for circular craters and that they must have all been due to volcanic activity, as meteorites would create elliptic craters when impacting at an angle.
+However, research has shown that meteorites would have sufficient energy to cause a circular explosion upon impact, causing circular craters, unless they were to hit at an extraordinarily small angle to the horizontal.